plumpNation/itslearning-offline-ws/examples/offline-detection/README.md

 4. Some arbitrary HTML.

 ## What to do
 1. Open a browser tab.
-2. Open the web developer tools on the console tab.
+2. Open the console in the web developer tools.
 3. Experiment with the `navigator.onLine` property.

 ```javascript